Angel Maker: 1st edit Chapters 1-67

 An Irrevocable Decision

-“Strength lies not in defense but in attack”
+“Strength lies not in defence but in attack”

 Poland was having a beautiful summer.
 Children played in the sunshine while on the streets of Krakow fashionable women shopped.
 Life was undisturbed and familiar.
 As August slowly melt...